Waterfowl Seasons and Information

 Daily bag limits for ducks are the maximum allowed for ducks during the regular season and two/day for geese.
 Junior hunters must be fully licensed and registered with HIP (see link for HIP above; a federal duck stamp is not required for 12-15 year-olds).
 The junior hunter must be accompanied by a licensed adult hunter (including current HIP registration and duck stamp) in accordance with all New York State regulations.
 Only the junior hunter may take birds on these days, unless the respective regular season is open.

 Migratory game bird hunting regulations are set by the Federal government in late summer and final waterfowl seasons and bag limits are announced in September.
-Be sure to visit the Waterfowl Hunting Seasons page or review the Waterfowl Hunting Seasons and Regulations Guide (see link above) prior to going afield.
+Be sure to visit the Waterfowl Hunting Seasons page or review the Waterfowl Hunting Seasons and Regulations Guide prior to going afield.

 More about Waterfowl Seasons and Information:

-- 2013-14 Waterfowl Seasons - Season dates and bag limits for ducks, snow geese, and brant for each waterfowl hunting zone in New York.
+- Tentative 2014-15 Waterfowl Seasons - Season dates and bag limits for ducks, snow geese, and brant for each waterfowl hunting zone in New York.

 - Snow Goose Season - Waterfowl hunters in New York will have a special opportunity to harvest snow geese in most areas of the state beginning in spring 2009.